Hard Line Outtakes, Tidbits, and Assorted Stuff (May be NSFW).

 After the shower, he pushed Tobias onto his belly on the bed and shoved his thighs apart.
 He kissed his way down Tobias’s spine, mouth dragging, lips soft, teeth sharp against the curve of his buttock.

-“If you come rubbing off on the mattress, you’re not going to come again for a month,” Sullivan warned, and dragged his tongue between his cheeks.
+“If you come rubbing off on the mattress before I give you permission, you’re not going to come again for a month,” Sullivan warned, and dragged his tongue between his cheeks.
 Tobias jerked, overwhelmed by a fiery wave of…of something.

 Sullivan shook his head.
 “You smell like soap,” he said reassuringly.
 “You taste like soap and clean skin.
 It’s okay, sweetheart.
 I like it.
 Still green?”